quantum2code/liquid-glass-components/README.md

 # Apple Liquid Glass UI components in React

-my try to replicate the bouncy and morphing UI components like ios Liquid Glass components in React+motion
+my attempt to replicate the bouncy and morphing UI components of IOS26 Liquid Glass components in React + motion-react